Hereditary angioedema

 Quincke disease; HAE - Hereditary angioedema; Kallikrein inhibitor - HAE; Bradykinin receptor antagonist - HAE; C1-inhibitors - HAE; Hives - HAE

 Hereditary angioedema is a rare but serious problem with the immune system.
 The problem is passed down through families.
-It causes swelling, particularly of the face and airways, and abdominal cramping.
+It causes swelling, particularly of the face and airways, and intestines (causing severe abdominal pain).

 Antibodies